Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 The app creates a Room database that manages a local SQLite database.
 This is how the app is keeping all the notes persistently, by using local storage data.
 Deleting the app may delete all the notes as well.
 The app is able to insert, delete, and query the notes.
 These functions have been annotated by the Room dependency, so the code is actually from the dependency itself; it is not built by me.

 The app has a Data class that represents the contents of the notes, which is annotated by "Room".
-There is a ViewModel that interacts with one of the class to perform "insert", "delete", and "update" operations.
-These functions are database operations, which interacts with the created database upon installing the app.
+There is a ViewModel that interacts with one of the classes to perform "insert", "delete", and "update" operations.
+These functions are database operations, which interact with the created database upon installing the app.

 How the RecyclerView works is by using an adapter to get the data from the created database, which then binds the data into the views, which is how the user can see what they've written on the app after creating a note.
 And when the user writes on a note, it is either updated or inserted as a new entry into the database.

 There is also a feature on the app where if the user long-clicks a note, it is automatically deleted.
 After deleting a note, there is a "grace" period where the user can undo the action; clicking on undo reinserts the note back.

 ### Self-reflection

 #### Success

 The app that I made satisfied my want to make a usable app that goes beyond than just a simple school project app.
 It went above-and-beyond to what I was trying to accomplish and I feel that this is enough for my second app project.

 #### Limitations

 Making this app made me realize how much I needed to know before making a simple notes app; I simply do not know enough about how the app works and why it works.
 I was just being handheld by the tutorial that I followed.

-I hope I could find the time to learn more about how this app works.
+I hope I can find the time to learn more about how this app works.

 #### Recommendation

 Next time I should be prepared to make an app that could satisfy school requirements without having to rely on tutorials to implement the core concepts I want.
 I either make it on my own or I don't.

 ## Video Script